brunetto/sltools/README.md

 SlTools woud provide an easy way to do the most common operation needed to run StarLab simulations.
-All the commands will be soon available as standalone commands or as subcommands of the `sltools` one.
+All the commands are available as standalone commands or as subcommands of the `sltools` one.
-For now I'm work in progress and things are a bit confused!:P
+For now I'm still work in progress and some things can be a bit confused!:P

 ## Usage